Hospitals, Clinics and Pharmacies

 When you go to a hospital in France, take your carte vitale and your private health insurance details if you have a French top-up insurance called mutuelle.
 If you are not resident in France, you will need to provide a European Health Insurance card if you are an EU citizen, or proof of private health cover.
 If you don’t have private health insurance, you will be liable to pay all medical bills.

 For treatment, you can choose between state hospitals and private clinics.
 Hospital fees are reimbursed up to 80 percent by the CPAM, whether at a hospital or a private clinic.
-Patients must pay the remaining 20 percent - called the ticket modérateur - when they leave the hospital, unless they are covered by the CMU (Universal Health Coverage for those on low incomes).
+Patients must pay the remaining 20 percent - called the ticket modérateur - when they leave the hospital, unless they are covered by the PUMA (Universal Health Coverage for those on low incomes).
 These costs are generally covered by a mutuelle.
 After 30 days of hospitalisation, the CPAM reimburses 100 percent of hospital fees.

 After the first 24 hours of hospitalisation, you must also pay a daily fee (forfait journalier) which is not reimbursed.
 Since 1 January 2018, this is fixed at 20 euros per day.
 Anaesthetists and surgeons in private clinics may charge additional fees (dépassements d'honoraires).
 These fees are not reimbursed by social security.
+There are some exemptions.
 Some mutuelles reimburse part or all of these fees, however, prior approval is generally required.

 It is highly recommended that you take out top-up insurance in France if you don’t have CMU.
 The ticket modérateur can become very expensive after a few days in hospital, and a mutuelle will cover all costs related to hospitalisation.
 Most mutuelles also pay up to a certain amount per day (forfait) for private rooms.